-The election year could factor in to the depth and breadth of the reauthorization - 7/11 Dems on HELP are up for re-election in 2018.
+It's an election year - over half the Dems on the HELP committee are up for re-election in 2018.

 U.S. House of Representatives Committee on Education and the Workforce

 The PROSPER Act: Promoting Real Opportunity, Success, and Prosperity through Education Reform Act